Meir Tamari: Biography

 Subsequently, Tamari served as senior lecturer in economics at Bar Ilan University.
 Bar Ilan defines itself as a religious Jewish university, but Tamari was disturbed by the seeming disconnect between the Jewish and academic identities of the school and its students.
 He wrote: "Although the university is an Orthodox Jewish institution, I found myself teaching course in corporate finance in exactly the same way I would have done in any other university in the world, with the content completely divorced from a Jewish value system."
 He began to introduce more Jewish sources and content into his economics courses, in order to emphasize that Jewish tradition adopts a particular ethical approach to economic issues and problems.

 Ultimately, Tamari "created a special course that would attempt to present to the students this value system and its practical application to economics".
 This was the first, or among the first, accredited business ethics course offered in an Israeli institution of higher learning.
-These courses helped Tamari to lay the foundations of his unique approach to Jewish business ethics.
-He also began an intensive lecture schedule to lay audiences worldwide on the topic of Jewish Business Ethics.
+These courses helped Tamari to lay the foundations of his approach to Jewish business ethics.

-In 1987, Tamari published With All Your Possessions: Jewish Ethics and Economic Life.
-The book, based on the Bar Ilan University course, is still in print after 20 years.
+In 1987, Tamari published With All Your Possessions: Jewish Ethics and Economic Life based on the Bar Ilan University course.
 This was followed by The Challenge of Wealth: A Jewish Perspective on Earning and Spending Money (1995), Al Chet: Sins in the Marketplace (1996), and Jewish Values in our Open Society: A Weekly Torah Commentary (2000).

 In 1992, Tamari founded the Center for Business Ethics and Social Responsibility, on the campus of the Jerusalem College of Technology.
 He continues to serve as the honorary head of the center.
 Today, the center is known as the Business Ethics Center of Jerusalem.

-Meir Tamari died January 24, 2021.
+Meir Tamari died in January 2021.